Print

 Make It Now:

-2. Instant Pot: Lock and seal the lid.
+• Instant Pot: Lock and seal the lid.
 Cook at high pressure for 30 minutes.
 Allow the pressure to release naturally for 10 minutes, then quick release the remaining pressure.

-7. Arrange the taquitos seam-side down on the baking sheets, leaving a little room around each one.
+• Oven: Preheat the oven to 400°F and position the racks in the upper and lower thirds.
+Spray two rimmed baking sheets with cooking spray or line them with parchment paper.
+(Or, use one baking sheet to cook half the taquitos and freeze the rest to bake later.)
+Arrange the taquitos seam-side down on the baking sheets, leaving a little room around each one.
 Spray the tops with cooking spray and bake for 15 to 20 minutes, switching the pans from top to bottom halfway through the cooking time, until the cheese has melted and the tortillas are golden brown.

-8. Serve warm with your favorite toppings.
+7. Serve: Serve warm with your favorite Mexican toppings.

 Prepare From Frozen: Note: Have your favorite toppings on hand to complete this meal.
 Two options:

-1. Thaw.
-Follow Steps 6 through 8.
+1. After Thawing: Follow Steps 6 through 7.

 Notes/Tips